terodox/terodox.tech/content/posts/2019-09-22--how-to-tell-if-an-element-is-in-the-dom-(including-the-shadow-dom)/index.md

 ## parentNode not parentElement

 This same technique can't be accomplished with parentElement because the shadow DOM host is not an element, but it is a DocumentFragment.
 This means that we get a **_null_** if we attempt to traverse up using the parentElement property.

+**NOTE:** IE11's implementation of DocumentFragment does not include the parentNode property!
+This is why the shady DOM polyfill is required for this technique to work.
+That and the fact that IE11 doesn't have a shadow DOM at all. 😊

 ## What the heck is a DocumentFragment?